 There are many ways in which you can support Statistics at Oxford, for example by making a one-off gift, giving a regular donation or leaving a gift in your will.

-If you would like to discuss giving, you are invited to get in touch with Caitlin Tebbit, the Acting Team Lead for MPLS Development.
+If you would like to discuss giving, you are invited to get in touch with Caitlin Tebbit, Deputy Head of Development for MPLS.

 T: +44 (0)1865 282596

 Your gift can often be enhanced by a variety of tax-efficient giving initiatives.

 The University of Oxford is an exempt charity for the purpose of charity legislation.
 This means that, although it has charitable status, it is exempt from the requirement to register as a charity with the Charity Commission so it does not have a charity reference number.